miukimiu/ready-confetti/README.md

-# Bootstrap 4 Starter Pack (BETA 4.0.0)
+# Ready Confetti

-Includes complete Bootstrap 4.0.0-beta dev environment with gulp and sass
+A Bootstrap 4 one page wedding planner template

 ### Version